pterodactyl/documentation/guides/disabling-reCAPTCHA.md

 You can now edit the `.env` file using your favorite editor to set the fields below

 :::tip Missing Values
-If any of the bellow values are missing from your `.env` file you can add them yourself
+If any of the below values are missing from your `.env` file you can add them yourself
 :::

 ```bash